samuelm-LCWC/samuelm-LCWC/README.md

   <h2>Academic Record</h2>
   <h3><em>University of York</em></h3>
   <p>After school I attended the University of York, where I studied Theoretical Physics.
 During this I studied a wide variety of topics in classical and modern physics, mathematics, computational physics and more.</p>
-  <p>IO graduated from the University of York in 2021 with a Masters Degree in Theoretical Physics</p>
+  <p>I graduated from the University of York in 2021 with a Masters Degree in Theoretical Physics</p>
   <h3><em>University of Cumbria</em></h3>
   <p>After my undergraduate studies, I went on to the University of Cumrbia where I completed a PGCE in secondary education.</p>
 </div>